lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

 Let me guess, you were browsing jobs on LinkedIn and saw a requirement to understand **SOLID** principles and decided to google what the heck SOLID is?
 Either way, you've come to the right place.

-This article is not meant to be a SOLID-propaganda, and I'm not going to convince you that you are obligated to adhere to SOLID principles.
+This article is not meant to be SOLID-propaganda, and I'm not going to convince you that you are obligated to adhere to SOLID principles.
 My purpose is simple — to tell you what SOLID is and how it works.
 It's up to you to apply these principles in your work or not.
+Anyway, after reading this article, you will be able to defend/hate SOLID with a frothing at the mouth.

 ## Definition